GoogleCloudPlatform/professional-services/tools/slo-generator/docs/stackdriver.md

 Repeat the above steps for every item in your error budget policy.

-Alerts can be filtered out more (e.g: `service_name`, `feature_name`), but you can keep global ones if you want your SREs to have visibility on all the incidents.
+Alerts can be filtered out more (e.g: `service_name`, `feature_name`), but you can keep global ones filtered only on `error_budget_policy_step_name` if you want your SREs to have visibility on all the incidents.
+Labels will be used to differentiate the alert messages.

+## Examples

+Complete SLO samples using `Stackdriver` are available in [samples/stackdriver](../samples/stackdriver).
+Check them out !